wesleyburr/subMaldi/Contributing.md

 <!-- This CONTRIBUTING.md is adapted from https://gist.github.com/peterdesmet/e90a1b0dc17af6c12daf6e8b2f044e7c -->

-First of all, thanks for considering contributing to our_package! 👍 It's people like you that make it rewarding for us - the project maintainers - to work on our_package. 😊
+First of all, thanks for considering contributing to subMALDI! 👍 It's people like you that make it rewarding for us - the project maintainers - to work on our_package. 😊

 subMALDI is an open source project, maintained by people who care.
 We are not directly funded to do so.